dwyl/smart-home-security-system/NFC_Reader.md

 (Another reason to use SPI in future, Pi's only have one UART out and its very useful for debugging etc)

+### Stuff to work on

+We need to work out solutions to the following problems:

++ [ ] **Can't get it to recognise the fob-type NFC tags, or NFC cards reliably**

+     This could be down to a multitude of issues :/

+     + We may not be delivering enough power to the NFC reader - we're using a 5v header with a good power supply though.
+     + Apparently theres some issues when reading over UART - I may test this using a python SPI library.
+     + Another issue - NFC seems like black magic.

++ [ ] **We're maintaining our own PN532 library**

+     We're not NFC or embedded experts, ideally we wouldn't want to do this.
+      Currently we're only maintaining documentation and dependencies.

++ [ ] **We ACK really frequently**

+    Do we have to?
+It can slow the Pi Zero down to a crawl sometimes :(

+    + This could be down to excessive logging - Erlang I/O is pretty slow